AluBhorta/UCSPy-Engine/README.md

 This will run the Genetic Algorithm using the default parameters, and print out the final schedule.

-**Customizing parameters of the algorithm**
+**Passing parameters to the algorithm**

-Each algorithm has a set of unique parameters that can be provided as command line arguments.
+Each algorithm has a set of unique parameters that can provided as command line arguments.

 For Genetic Algorithm: